scholarslab/demos/about.md

 title: About
 order: 4
 ---
+# **About this Project**

+*Unclosure: An Act for the Encouragement of Learning* was created by the University of Virginia’s 2018-2019 Praxis cohort.
+The [Praxis Program](https://scholarslab.lib.virginia.edu/praxis-program-fellowships/) is housed within [UVa’s Scholars’ Lab](https://scholarslab.lib.virginia.edu/), one of the university’s hubs of digital humanities.
+Each year, the Scholars’ Lab funds six doctoral students from across the Graduate School of Arts & Sciences to serve as Praxis Fellows for the academic year.
+During the fall semester, Fellows receive immersive training in digital methods and tools as well as in collaborative project management.
+During the spring semester, Fellows conceive, design, build, and publish a digital project.
+This year, the Scholars’ Lab charged the Praxis team with creating a digital project “reintroducing” the public domain.

 # **Credits**

-_Unclosure: An Act for the Encouragement of Learning_ was created by the 2018–2019 [Praxis][1] Fellows:
+The 2018–2019 [Praxis][1] Fellows are:
 - [Catherine Addington][2], who worked on the [typeface]({{ site.baseurl }}/texts/z-Font-Typeface%20Tutorial/) and [translation]({{ site.baseurl }}texts/translation/)
 - [Zhiqiu (Cho) Jiang][3], who worked on [text mining]({{ site.baseurl }}/texts/q-text-mining/)
 - [Emily Mellen][4], who worked on sound and [translation]({{ site.baseurl }}/texts/translation/)